-Self Improvement Daily shares a new personal development tip every day in under two minutes.
-Reach your potential by opening your mind to personal growth opportunities, and incorporate the techniques that work best for you in your life!
+On Self Improvement Daily, we share a new personal development tip every day in under two minutes.
+Inch closer to your full potential by opening your mind to new opportunities for personal growth, and incorporate the techniques that fit best in your life!

 We all can use a little self-help - Subscribe now to jumpstart your pursuit for personal development!

 Phone and technology usage is a problem because we are using it in place of authentic social interaction, rather than as a tool to create opportunities for authentic social interaction.
 Tip presented by "Back to Human" author Dan Schawbel.